mstksg/inCode/copy/entries/inside.md

 ### Sort of a big deal

-Okay, so let's pause and reflect to see that this is sort of a big deal, and see what problem `Functor` just solved.
+Let's pause and reflect to see that this is sort of a big deal, and see what problem `Functor` just solved.

 In another language, you might somehow have a `Maybe<Int>` (using generics syntax).
 And you have lots and lots and lots of functions that take `Int`s.